Jenn on a winter hike. Camel’s Hump, Vermont.

 Meet Jenn Kerns

-My lived and clinical experience is that healing is incomplete when it becomes one-sided and too hyper-individually focused, which reinforces self-centering and loneliness; research shows that part of what moves us toward wholeness and human flourishing is orienting our lives toward othersbeing of service, community building, and feeling our shared humanity.
+My lived and clinical experience suggests that healing is incomplete when it becomes one-sided or overly hyper-individualized, reinforcing self-centering and loneliness.
+Research shows that part of what moves us toward wholeness, fulfillment, and human flourishing is orienting our lives toward others—through service, community-building, and a felt sense of our shared humanity.

 Learn more about my approach